 Paper: K. Stamos, G. Pallis, A. Vakali: “Integrating Caching Techniques on a Content Distribution Network”.
 In Proceedings of the 10th East-European Conference on Advances in Databases and Information Systems, LNCS series of Springer Verlag, Thessaloniki, Greece, September 2006.

-The COSSIM simulation framework is the first known open-source, high-performance simulator that can handle holistically system-of-systems including processors, peripherals and networks; such an approach is very appealing to both CPS and Highly Parallel Heterogeneous Systems designers and application developers.
+The COSSIM simulation framework is the first known open-source, high-performance simulator that can handle holistically system-of-systems including processors, peripherals and networks; such an approach is very appealing to both Cyber-Physical Systems (CPS) and Highly Parallel Systems (HPS) designers and application developers.

 COSSIM is built on top of several well-established simulators: